 The Facade Cladding industry, today, is undergoing many changes in terms of functionality and performance parameters.
 To create an optimal artificial environment inside the building, the cladding material has to ensure a reduction in energy consumption through the wall of the building.
 This also means that the cladding material and system have to perform in all types of climatic conditions giving rise to more robust, energy-efficient, innovative and adaptable façade systems some of which are explained below:

 Rear-ventilated facades are amongst the most popular facade systems today.
 In addition to their functional safety, architects chiefly value the design possibilities provided by the use of rear-ventilated facades.
 The design can be individually harmonised with the characteristics of the building.
 Material combinations of various cladding materials can also be easily implemented.
 Other technological advantages of rear-ventilated facade systems include the structural division of insulation and weather protection materials.
 These systems are thus less susceptible to damage than other facade systems.
 In addition, fire, noise and lightning protection requirements can be implemented easily and creatively.

 Advantages of rain screen facades:

-A System of Installation which is compatible to any type of other façade and blends seemly in the technical necessity of glazing is called as Adaptable facades.
+A System of Installation that is compatible with any type of other façade and blends seemly in the technical necessity of glazing is called an Adaptable facade.

 The core functional idea of façades is to work with nature rather than to try and resist its influences.
 Today’s architects not only have to take into consideration technical aspects when designing a façade but also must look at the design aspects which give a superior aesthetic appeal and uniqueness in design and at the same time be energy efficient.
 Technological innovations today have enabled architects and designers to express their inclinations and ideologies indistinctive and individual manners, far more easily than ever before, and this seems to be the trend in the near foreseeable future.